Wrapped Velas Price Reaches $0.0220 on Major Exchanges (WVLX)

-Wrapped Velas (WVLX) traded flat against the dollar during the 1 day period ending at 7:00 AM ET on May 20th.
-Over the last seven days, Wrapped Velas has traded flat against the dollar.
-One Wrapped Velas coin can now be bought for $0.0220 or 0.00000079 BTC on popular exchanges.
-Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+Wrapped Velas (WVLX) traded flat against the US dollar during the one day period ending at 14:00 PM Eastern on May 23rd.
+Wrapped Velas has a total market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+In the last seven days, Wrapped Velas has traded flat against the US dollar.
+One Wrapped Velas coin can currently be bought for $0.0220 or 0.00000079 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.